Teenlife

 Follow your passion

-The Shiffrins didn't set out to raise a gold medalist; instead they set out to nurture Mikaela's love of skiing and other sports.
+The Shiffrins didn't set out to raise a gold medalist; instead, they set out to nurture Mikaela's love of skiing and other sports.
 Shiffrin noted in Sports Illustrated, “Everyone wants to replicate what I’ve done… I remember skiing as a family recreational thing.
 I feel like we did it differently.”
 As parents, we should commit to helping our kids develop lifelong pursuits that make them happy, first and foremost.
 Success will follow (well, maybe not Olympic Gold, but I'm OK with that!).

 Focus on training and be selective about competition

 Shiffrin credits her unconventional training as the key to her rapid rise in the ski world.
 Her parents and her coach, Kirk Dwyer, encouraged her to be selective about races and favored quality practice time instead.
 Shiffrin told the The Boston Globe, “Why would you want two runs in competition when you can get 15 runs in training?
 I don’t need racing experience to be able to race well.
-I learned that because Kirk had me stay back from a lot of races and train."
+I learned that because Kirk had me stay back from a lot of races and training."
 What a refreshing idea for all parents and coaches across youth sports: What if we emphasize mastering and enjoying sports, no matter how old our kids are?
 What if we change the current culture of endless games and competition?
 Maybe more kids would thrive and enjoy themselves—whether they're on the ski team or playing in Little League.

 Be a hands-on parent